FOR: TALISMAN ENERGY INC.

 - potential delays or changes in plans with respect to the development of the wind farm project or capital expenditures and funding;

 - health, safety and environmental risks;

 - changes in general economic and business conditions;

 - the possibility that government policies or laws may change or governmental approvals may be delayed or withheld; and

 - the Company's ability to implement its business strategy.

-Readers are cautioned that the foregoing list of risk factors is not exhaustive.
-Additional information on these and other factors which could affect the Company's operations or financial results are included in the Company's most recent Annual Information Form and Annual Financial Report.
-In addition, information is available in the Company's other reports on file with Canadian securities regulatory authorities and the United States Securities and Exchange Commission.
+We caution that the foregoing list of risks and uncertainties is not exhaustive.
+Additional information on these and other factors which could affect the Company's operations or financial results are included: (1) under the heading "Risk Factors" in the Company's Annual Information Form; and (2) under the heading "Management's Discussion and Analysis - Risks and Uncertainties" and elsewhere in the Company's 2005 Annual Report Financial Review.
+Additional information may also be found in the Company's other reports on file with Canadian securities regulatory authorities and the United States Securities and Exchange Commission.

-Forward-looking information is based on the estimates and opinions of the Company's management at the time the information is released.
-The Company assumes no obligation to update forward-looking information should circumstances or management's estimates or opinions change, except as required by law.
+Forward-looking statements are based on the estimates and opinions of the Company's management at the time the statements are made.
+The Company assumes no obligation to update forward-looking statements should circumstances or management's estimates or opinions change, except as required by law.

 FOR FURTHER INFORMATION PLEASE CONTACT:

 Christopher J. LeGallais